As a mother, it is so important to ensure my kids are getting the healthy fuel they need before the school day starts!

 My secret weapon was feeding myself these amazing foods and nutrients since she was six months old!
 Juice Plus is an amazing, easy, and safe way to get the nutrients you need in your diet without the hassle or frustration.
 It has fueled all of our bodies for years, and we want to spread the amazing benefits with you all!

 You are what you eat, so why not be a wonderful assortment of beautifully colored fruits and vegetables?
-Reach out and I can help your family make that one simple change and add Juice Plus to your diets to bridge that nutritional gap we all have!
+Reach out and I can help your family make that one simple change and add Plant Powders to your diets to bridge that nutritional gap we all have!
 FYI Kids Eat FREE!

 In this video we are on the Graze Tray craze!